Zero-sum Dynkin games under common and independent Poisson constraints: Setup

 \section{Setup}

 We work on a filtered probability space $(\Omega,\mathcal{F}, \mathbbm{F}=(\mathcal{F}_t)_{t\geq 0}, \mathbb{P})$ satisfying the usual conditions, and consider a zero-sum Dynkin game.
 The payoff process for the \textsc{sup} player is given by $L= (L_t)_{t \geq 0}$ (where $L$ is a progressively measurable process), and we denote their stopping time by $\tau$, so that if they stop first the payoff of the game is $L_\tau$.
-Similarly, the payoff process for the \textsc{inf} player is given by the progressively measurable process $U= (U_t)_{t \geq 0}$, and we denote their stopping time by $\sigma$, so that if they stop first the payoff of the game is $U_\tau$.
-It is quite common in the literature to assume the order condition $L \leq U$, but we make no such assumption.
-If both players stop at the same time ($\tau = \sigma$) we assume that the stopping of the \textsc{sup} player takes precedence (so the payoff is $L_\tau$).
-It is very possible to consider other conventions on the set $\tau = \sigma$ (for example, the payoff is $U_\sigma$) without changing the spirit of our results.
-However, the details would be slightly different, and the main reason we do not consider these alternate conventions is to keep the number of cases under control.
-Finally, if neither player stops at a finite time (i.e. $\tau =\infty=\sigma$) we assume that the payoff is given by an $\mathcal{F}_\infty$-measurable random variable $M_\infty$.
+Similarly, the payoff process for the \textsc{inf} player is given by the progressively measurable process $U= (U_t)_{t \geq 0}$, and we denote their stopping time by $\sigma$, so that if they stop first the payoff of the game is $U_\sigma$. \bDGH{If both players stop simultaneously ($\tau = \sigma$) then the payoff is given by the progressively measurable process $M=(M_t)_{t \geq 0}$. } It is quite common in the literature to assume the order condition $L \leq M\leq U$.
+If both players stop at the same time ($\tau = \sigma$) we assume that the stopping of the \textsc{sup} player takes precedence (so the payoff \bDGH{on simultaneous stopping} is $M_\tau=L_\tau$).
+It is very possible to consider other conventions on the set $\tau = \sigma$ (for example, the payoff is $M_\sigma=U_\sigma$) without changing the spirit of our results. \bDGH{In the main body of the paper we assume $M = L$, and we defer discussion of other cases to Appendix \ref{app:m=u}.} Finally, if neither player stops at a finite time (i.e. $\tau =\infty=\sigma$) we assume that the payoff is given by an $\mathcal{F}_\infty$-measurable random variable $M_\infty$.
 Candidate examples are $M_\infty = 0$ or $M_\infty = \lim\limits_{t \rightarrow \infty} L_t$ assuming that this limit exists.
 In summary, the payoff of the game $R=R(\tau,\sigma)$ is given by

 and the expected payoff is defined by $J(\tau,\sigma)=\E[R(\tau,\sigma)]$.

 In a general Dynkin game $\tau$ and $\sigma$ can be any stopping times.
 Instead, we introduce constraints to players' stopping strategies by only allowing them to stop when they receive a signal.
 The signal is modelled by an independent Poisson process.
 We want to consider modelling this in two ways.